bemcho/KafkaConsumerProducerTool/README.md

      stack exec KafkaConsumerProducerTool
 or

      stack install ->  will install it in (~/.local/bin) you need it added  in $PATH

-then:
+then

     KafkaConsumerProducerTool - will run from anywhere (no need to be in project dir)